bangsluke/Dorkinians-Website-V3/README.md

 ### Database Seeding

-- To seed the development database, ensure that the Neo4j Desktop database is running and then visit the admin panel (https://dorkinians-website-v3.netlify.app/admin) and click the "Seed Development Database" button.
-- To seed the production database, visit the admin panel (https://dorkinians-website-v3.netlify.app/admin) and click the "Trigger Production Seeding" button.
+- To seed the database, visit the admin panel (https://dorkinians-website-v3.netlify.app/admin) and click the "Trigger Production Seeding" button.

-> Note: You are unable to seed the development database from the production app as the elements are hidden.
+- All environments now use the same Neo4j Aura database for consistency.

 > [Back to Table of Contents](#table-of-contents)